Frequently Asked Questions

 4. When will you be going to Japan?

-5. What is your level of experience in budo and/or bujutsu?
+5. What is your level of experience in budo and/or koryu bujutsu?
 Do you have experience with the martial art you are interested in studying in Japan?

 6. Can you speak Japanese?

-In general, you greatly increase your chances of having a good experience in Japan, and of being able to join a Japanese dojo, if you let them know very far in advance when you will be coming to Japan, if you have prior budo experience, if you will be staying in Japan for a lengthy period, if you have a predetermined means of supporting yourself while you are in Japan, and if you can speak some Japanese.
+In general, you increase your chances of having a good experience in Japan, and of being able to join a Japanese dojo, if you let them know far in advance when you will be coming to Japan, if you have prior budo experience, if you will be staying in Japan for a lengthy period, if you have a predetermined means of supporting yourself while you are in Japan, and if you can speak Japanese.

-[go to top]
+[back to top]

 I'm a member, and I have not received a copy of the journal in some time.
 Why is this?

-[go to top]
+[back to top]

 Are the Directors or Advisors of the SMAA paid for their work?

-[go to top]
+[back to top]

 I'm an SMAA member, and I'd like to help the SMAA to grow and develop.
 What can I do?

-By increasing membership we are more able to educate the public about the true nature of authentic budo and bujutsu, and by expanding our membership we hope to have greater financial resources to in turn expand our quarterly journal and our other activities.
-As an active and dedicated SMAA member, you can directly take part in helping us accomplish these worthwhile goals.
+By increasing membership we are more able to educate the public about the true nature of authentic budo and koryu bujutsu, and by expanding our membership we hope to have greater financial resources to in turn expand our quarterly journal and our other activities.
+As an active and dedicated SMAA member, you can take part in helping us accomplish these goals.

-[go to top]
+[back to top]

 I'd like to have one of the leaders of the SMAA come to my dojo to teach and/or conduct testing.
 How do I do this?